rust-lang/reference/src/behavior-considered-undefined.md

     > `rustc_layout_scalar_valid_range_*` attributes.
 * Incorrect use of inline assembly.
 For more details, refer to the [rules] to follow when writing code that uses inline assembly.
+* **In [const context](const_eval.md#const-context)**: transmuting or otherwise reinterpreting a pointer (reference, raw pointer, or function pointer) into some allocated object as a non-pointer type (such as integers).
+  'Reinterpreting' refers to loading the pointer value at integer type without a cast, e.g. by doing raw pointer casts or using a union.

 **Note:** Uninitialized memory is also implicitly invalid for any type that has a restricted set of valid values.
 In other words, the only cases in which